LukeDitria/surfer_sort/README.md

 Surfer SORT
 =====
-The origional "SORT" class has been modified to also return predicted velocities
+The original "SORT" class has been modified to also return predicted velocities

 Added scripts <br>
 - track_extract.py <br>